tarantool/doc/doc/reference/tooling/tcm/tcm_audit_log.rst

 Audit logging is disabled in |tcm| by default.
 To start recording events, you need to :ref:`enable <tcm_audit_log_enable>` and :ref:`configure <tcm_audit_log_config>` it.

-Audit log stores event details in the JSON format.
+The audit log stores event details in the JSON format.
 Each log entry contains the event type, description, time, impacted objects, and other information that may be used for incident investigation.
 The complete list of fields is provided in :ref:`Structure of audit log events <tcm_audit_log_structure>`.